scc-usc/ReCOVER-COVID-19/matlab scripts/README.txt

 Population data , travel data, and country names are included here

 Also included is a live script: plot_gen.mlx to visualize forecasts instead of writing forecasts in files.

+# Unreported Cases

+To test the code for estimation of unreported cases, use the live script: daily_explore_unrep.mlx